 What you need to know to about SEO in 2020.
 What’s Google really looking for to rank your website?

-SEO is about making changes to your website so that it performs better in search engine results, leading to an increase in visitors to your website, which should lead to more sales.
+SEO is about making changes to your website so that it performs better in search engine results, leading to an increase in visitors to your website, that should lead to more sales.

 For simplicity, we will just refer to Google, but these principles are consistent across Bing and other search engines.